Graft rejection; Tissue/organ rejection

-The goal of treatment is to make sure the transplanted organ or tissue works properly, and to suppress your immune system response.
+The goal of treatment is to improve the chances that the transplanted organ or tissue continues to work properly by suppressing your immune system response.
 Suppressing the immune response may prevent transplant rejection.

 Medicines will likely be used to suppress the immune response.
 Dosage and choice of medicines depends on your condition.
 The dosage may be very high while the tissue is being rejected.
 After you no longer have signs of rejection, the dosage will likely be lowered.

 Medicines that suppress the immune system may stop the rejection.
 Most people need to take these medicines for the rest of their life.